Lessons from "Living on the Edge of Empire" Workshop

 Lesson created by: Melba Divens, grade level: 10-12

-Students will understand the complicated issues surrounding the Deerfield Massacre and its significance to Native American Migration in the Northeast.
+Students will understand the complicated issues surrounding the Deerfield Raid and its significance to Native American Migration in the Northeast.

 Lesson created by: Dennis Edmondson, Marla James and Caitlyn Remmes, grade level: 10-12